becheran/apms/README.md

 ## Setup

-Enter your Access Point credentials in the [config file](./internal/config/config.go).
+Enter your Access Point credentials as env variables or in a `.env` file next to the executable.

 Edit the [build script](./build.sh) and add the IP of your Access Point.
 Run the script to build and upload the *apms* binary.